tm-3/rnutils/README.md

     ```

 ***NOTE*** I am only testing on linux/ubuntu.
 Most of these options should work on windows as I'm using shelljs and fs for any file access.
-I'm happy to accept a PR (when I publish) to fix any windows bugs you may have found.
+I'm happy to accept a PR to fix any windows bugs you may have found.

-## Known Issues ##

-* The inquirer UI does not provide feedback when something goes wrong.
-* I did not do any validation on user input.